On quasi-isospectrality of potentials and Riemannian manifolds: Review of known rigidity results

-In \cite{Davies2010}, E. B. Davies extends Ambarzumyan's theorem to the setting of a compact metric measure space $X$ for a non-negative self-adjoint operator $H_0$ acting on $\cL^2(X,dx)$.
-Davies imposes four conditions on the heat semigroup associated to the operator $H_0$ that are satisfied by the heat operator of the Laplacian on a closed manifold, or the one of the Laplacian with Neumann boundary conditions on a compact manifold with a boundary that satisfies the Lipschitz condition.
-For a compact connected Riemannian manifold, the conditions are: \begin{itemize} \item The operator $e^{-\Delta t}$ has a non-negative kernel $K(t,x,y)$ which is continuous on $(0,\infty)\times X\times X$. \item There exist constants $c,d>0$ such that $0\leq K(t,x,x)\leq ct^{-d/2}$, for all $t\in(0,1)$. \item There exist a constant $a>0$ such that $t^{d/2}K(t,x,x)\to a$ when $t\to0$.
-If $\partial M\neq\emptyset$, the previous limit holds for all $x\notin \partial M$. \item The smallest eigenvalue is $\lambda_1=0$ with multiplicity one.
-Without loss of generality, the corresponding eigenfunction is $\phi_1=\text{Vol}(x)^{-1/2}$. \end{itemize}
+In \cite{Davies2010}, E. B. Davies proved an extension of Ambarzumyan's theorem to the setting of a compact metric measure space $X$ for a non-negative self-adjoint operator $H_0$ acting on $\cL^2(X,dx)$.
+Davies imposed four conditions on the heat semigroup associated with the operator $H_0$.
+These conditions are satisfied by the heat operator of the Laplacian on a closed manifold, or the one of the Laplacian with Neumann boundary conditions on a compact manifold with a boundary that satisfies the Lipschitz condition.
+In the case when $X$ is a compact connected Riemannian manifold and $H_0$ is a closed extension of the Laplacian, which we denote by $\Delta$, the conditions are: